wix-incubator/pilot/packages/prompt-handler/README.md

 # @wix-pilot/prompt-handler

-A unified PromptHandler for interacting with AI services (e.g., OpenAI) in test environments.
+A unified WixPromptHandler for interacting with AI services (e.g., OpenAI) in test environments.
 This package is intended to be used as a devDependency in other packages for test automation and AI-driven workflows.

 ## Features
 - Uploads UI snapshot images (optional)